 Furthermore, when conventional loans surpass 80% of the purchase price, mortgage insurance of some kind is required.
 Traditionally, monthly PMI is chosen.
 As discussed earlier, high score borrowers can expect similar interest rates between the two loans.
 As scores go under 760, the conventional interest rates get progressively worse compared to VA current interest rates.

 Conventional loans have their primary advantages over VA loans in the following areas:

 Since VA loans are only for primary residences, it cannot be used for an investment property or second homes.
 Furthermore, like a conventional loan, a buyer may put 20% down using a VA loan.
 So, in this case, it will be close.
 Compare the interest rates and see which works best.

 Current VA Interest Rates Are Tough to Beat!

-Now you know that just because VA offers no down payment, the rates are still as good as it gets!
+Now you know that competitive interest rates are just one of the many perks offered by this unique loan program.
 If a buyer’s goal is to buy with no down payment and a lower monthly payment, it is tough to beat current VA interest rates and VA loan benefits.
-Using advantages we have discussed in this article, you can tell VA loan interest rates are the way to go.
-But, don’t forget the other benefits like allowing higher debt to income ratios. no monthly mortgage insurance (lower payments), more flexible with prior foreclosure, short sale, or bankruptcy, flexible student loan guidelines, low down payment percentage for jumbo loans.
+Using the advantages we have discussed in this article, you can tell VA loan interest rates are the way to go.
+But, don’t forget the other benefits like allowing higher debt to income ratios, no monthly mortgage insurance (lower payments), more flexible with prior foreclosure, short sale, or bankruptcy, flexible student loan guidelines, and low down payment percentage for jumbo loans.

 Do you think that a VA loan is right for you?
-Contact an OVM Financial loan officer to get qualified and take advantage of current VA interest rates!
+Contact an OVM Financial loan officer to get qualified and take advantage of the benefits.